Is it Wheat Belly or Flour Belly?

 If you do choose to include grains in your diet, eat them in the form they originated as — changed as little as possible: as the whole grain and not as flour.
 This is just to ensure you get all the known and yet to be discovered nutrients grains offer.
 You don't have to stop eating 'bread.'
 Simply try not to eat so much of it and other flour-containing products.
 We can tolerate small amounts of gluten, but not in the amounts our flour-belly "sandwich culture" is currently getting.

-Eve Lees is a Nutrition Counselor, a Health Speaker, Researcher and Health Writer for several publications.
-Enjoy Eve’s recipes of easy ways to add whole grains to your diet: https://media.wix.com/ugd/d30a77_ffabfdfb484a4ea394c305958908cdd1.pdf
+Eve Lees is a Nutrition Counselor, Health Speaker, Researcher and Health Writer for several publications.
+Enjoy Eve’s recipes for easy ways to add whole grains to your diet: https://media.wix.com/ugd/d30a77_ffabfdfb484a4ea394c305958908cdd1.pdf

 Breakfast of fresh